bodokaiser/mrtoct-tensorflow/README.md

 ### Conversion

 To use `pix2pix` we need image pairs we can create them from `data/nii` with `matlab/convert.m` in `data/png`.
-Manually remove slices with reduced MRI.
+Manually remove slices with reduced MRI and run `convert image.png -define png:color-type=2 result.png` as `pix2pix` only takes color images.

 To use the present tensorflow implementation you need to convert data from `data/nii` to `data/tfr` in tfrecord format with `python convert.py`.